deukryeol-yoon/graphlets-over-time/README.md

 ```

 ## Running Demo
-You can create intermediate files and see the results using script files below.
-Because of the time complexity, large datasets (Patent, Stackoverflow) are commented out.
+You can create intermediate files and see results by running script files below.
+Because it takes a long time to run large datasets (Patent, Stackoverflow), they are commented out.
  * draw-correlation-heatmap.sh : draw a heatmap of similarity of graphs in dataset.
 (Figure 2 and 9)
  * generate-all-evolution.sh : generate ratios of graphlets in datasets.
  * graph-evolution.sh : draw ratios of graphlets over time (Figure 3) and calculate average R-squared value of them.